radiovisual/noop-server/readme.md

 ### noopServer()

 Starts the noop server on a free port.
-Returns and object with the port and pid.
+Returns an object with the port and pid.

 ## CLI